kubestellar/kubestellar/docs/content/direct/architecture.md

 ### Status Controller

-The status controller watches for `WorkStatus` objects on the ITS, and for WDS objects propagated by a `BindingPolicy` with  the flag `wantSingletonReportedState` set to true, updates the status of those objects with the corresponding status found in the workstatus object.
+The status controller watches for `Binding` objects in the WDS and `WorkStatus` objects in the ITS.
+For WDS objects propagated by a `BindingPolicy` with the flag `wantSingletonReportedState` set to true, the status controller manages the statuses of those objects with the corresponding statuses found in the `Workstatus` objects, if necessary.

 The `WorkStatus` objects are created and updated on the ITS by the OCM Status Add-On Agent described [above](#ocm-status-add-on-agent).